xrarch/mintia/README.md

 ## Building

 As with all XR/station projects, the [sdk](http://github.com/xrarch/sdk) should be in a directory `../sdk` relative to this repository.

 Running `make` in this repository should then place an MINTIA distribution image at `build/mintia-XRstation-fre.img`.
 Windows users should use WSL as Cygwin seems to have problems with the SDK.
+Multi-core builds are encouraged with the `make -jN` argument, where N is the number of cores on your machine.

+To build for fox32, type `make PLATFORM=fox32` and the distribution image should be placed at `build/mintia-fox32-fre.img`.

 ## Testing